 In Monte Carlo ES, all the returns for each state-action pair are accumulated and averaged, irrespective of what policy was in force when they were observed.
 It is easy to see that Monte Carlo ES cannot converge to any suboptimal policy.
 If it did, then the value function would eventually converge to the value function for that policy, and that in turn would cause the policy to change.
 Stability is achieved only when both the policy and the value function are optimal.
 Convergence to this optimal fixed point seems inevitable as the changes to the action-value function decrease over time, but has not yet been formally proved.
 In our opinion, this is one of the most fundamental open theoretical questions in reinforcement learning (for a partial solution, see Tsitsiklis, 2002).

-''' Monte Carlo ES (Exploring Starts), for estimating \pi \approx \pi
+Example 5.3: Solving Blackjack It is straightforward to apply Monte Carlo ES to blackjack.
+Since the episodes are all simulated games, it is easy to arrange for exploring starts that include all possibilities.
+In this case one simply picks the dealer's cards, the player's sum, and whether or not the player has a usable ace, all at random with equal probability.
+As the initial policy we use the policy evaluated in the previous blackjack example, that which sticks only on 20 or 21.
+The initial action-value function can be zero for all state-action pairs.
+Figure 5.2 shows the optimal policy for blackjack found by Monte Carlo ES.
+This policy is the same as the "basic" strategy of Thorp (1966) with the sole exception of the leftmost notch in the policy for a usable ace, which is not present in Thorp's strategy.
+We are uncertain of the reason for this discrepancy, but confident that what is shown here is indeed the optimal policy for the version of blackjack we have described.